Dominique Lapierre, French author and journalist, dies at 91

 He also donated generously to several charities engaged in humanitarian work in Kolkata.

-Two of his other books – “Freedom at Midnight” and “Five Past Midnight in Bhopal: The Epic Story of the World’s Deadliest Industrial Disaster,” were also set in India.
+Two of his other books —“Freedom at Midnight” and “Five Past Midnight in Bhopal: The Epic Story of the World’s Deadliest Industrial Disaster” — were histories of events in India.
 Lapierre was awarded the Padma Bhushan, India’s third-highest civilian award, in 2008.